 When she got back to her apartment, kicking off the too white shoes and wiggling out of the too baggy tracksuit pants, she had the urge to make herself sing.
 She had recently walked into a dodgy shop at the strip mall near the coffee place and bought herself a microphone that would buzz her into chorus.
 She forgot that she hated herself for 20 minutes as she flipped through a slight collection of XX sleepovers, naughty neighbours and other hard-core enablers.
 When she found one that she hadn’t seen too recently, she slipped under her covers and began making a melody.
 The momentary paralysis that followed allowed her to drift off to semi-unconsciousness.

 Waking up she started to play back what had happened before she drifted off to her unconscious self, what she considered her true self.
 She remembered the woman with the baby and the incongruity with the words she said and the way she actually lived.
 Looking down on those who refuse to help those who need it the most, yet she lied daily about not having cash on her or looking straight ahead at the robot when someone started rubbing their belly and motioning at their mouths with pinched fingers.
-She quickly erased the negativity with a damp cloth that reassured her, “You have a platform for a reason, not everyone gets to do this”.
-With that in mind, she peeled off the now sticky, creamed underwear and threw off her 100% organic Woolies jersey and headed to her bathroom.
+She quickly erased the negativity with an imaginary damp cloth that reassured her, “You have a platform for a reason, not everyone gets to do this”.
+With that in mind, she peeled off the now sticky, creamed underwear, threw off her light grey 100% organic Woolies jersey and headed to her bathroom.
 The neatness of it made her happy every time she walked into it.
 The carefully picked ‘New York Subway’ black and white tiles on the wall had cost an arm and a leg but she reminded herself that this place was hers forever so it was worth it.
 The other details like the silver rack over the toilet, the stand alone wooden sink stand with a deep porcelain bowl, the matching towels and Malcolm X blown out photograph overlooking the claw foot bath all spoke to her need to keep things random and quirky but always in some kind of order.
-Every time she spent money on something nice, she had this internal debate with herself about the less fortunate and how she was getting sucked in to the consumerist machine and all those laborious and ideological Political Science lectures played back in her head.
+Every time she spent money on something nice, she had this internal debate with herself about the less fortunate and how she was getting sucked in to the consumerist machine and all those laborious, ideological Political Science lectures played back in her head.
 Sometimes that part of her won and shamed her into frugality, but other times the Sandton in her won and said, “blacks deserve nice things too, you work hard, go on you can afford it”.

 They spoke about the things they always speak about — money, race, sexism and crushing the system.
 The “men” in the room always a cause for concern with their one dimensional views on how to fight certain ism’s and which ones were more important than the next.
 Today the difficulty of saving as a brown person was on the agenda.
 Mandisa’s flame of the moment being the first to be fucky that night.
 “I think it’s not fair to say that ‘the system’ isn’t set up for us, we just don’t know how to deal with money nje.
 We spend on dumb shit like di Carvella le di hempe tša Pringle.
 And let’s not lie we all have that one uncle who’s BMW is parked outside his RDP house right now.
 We just aren’t used to money,” he said.
 Mandisa nodded in agreement adding, “That’s our idea of nice things.
-Meanwhile Jonathan and them are going on a different international holiday every year because they don’t wear brands and care about what model car they drive, you know.”
+Meanwhile Jonathan and them are going on a different international holiday every year because they don’t wear brand names or care about what model car they drive, you know.”

 The table’s activities become a blur as she zones in on his soft brown eyes.
 His sideways smile makes her head tilt in wonder when the highlights of his day on the field flash across his eyes.
 He is on the cusp of his career reaching professional rugby player status, but she can’t be as optimistic as him.
-This has been his coach’s promise for the past five years but nothing has come of it yet.
-But she smiles anyway, nods reassuringly when he repeats the words with the same glean in his eyes.
+This has been his coach’s promise for the past three years but nothing has come of it yet.
+But she smiles anyway, nods reassuringly when he repeats the words with the same glee in his eyes.
 When they decide to look up from their bubble, she turns back to the table to hear Moss, their resident finance fundi saying, “It really doesn’t have to be an either or situation.
 If you draw up a budget, you can put away a little and still treat yourself every once in a while, just not all the time.”
 He is interrupted by Thandiswa, “Guys playing into their system like this is exactly what they want.
-Buying their stocks, joining investment schemes, been seen in Gucci and whatnot.
+Buying their stocks, joining investment schemes, being seen in Gucci and whatnot.
 That’s what they want.
 We should really be putting our money together to make our communities work, put kids through school, training bana ba di nyoape.
 Not all this other stuff man,” she takes a long drag of her joint before handing it Moss — cheekily blowing smoke in his face as he inhales his fill.
 Their conversation is punctuated with the topping up of wine glasses and champagne flutes.
 The men and women dressed in black and white lingering on the side-lines catching bits of conversation, looking annoyed as more food is ordered by the increasingly loud bunch — their agitation making those seated at the table slightly aware of their privilege.

 During a quick bathroom break she hears two of the waitresses talking: “Yoh these kids have money moes, the bill is already R10 K and they are still drinking,” said one of the voices on the other side of the stall.
 “This BEE and these university degrees are working for some.
 They aren’t even 30 yet but all have cars and houses — we’ll never own anything choma, not even this R10 K of theirs,” said the other voice before breaking into laughter.
 But not real laughter.
 The kind of laughter that recognises crying would be futile so maybe laughter will ease the painful truth of that moment.
 She flushed the toilet, as she made her way out she made sure to greet the ladies, “Dumelang”.
 A pause.
 “Age sesi,” said voice 2, chewing gum and giving her a long up and down look.
 Suddenly her suede skirt felt tighter and hitched a bit high, she pulled at it a bit, hoping that would appease the eyes on her.
 No such luck.
 She washed her hands in silence and flashed one last hopeful smile as she dried them.
 She stumbled back to her seat and wanted to tell Sam what she heard and unpack it all but when she sat back down, he bit her ear and caressed her thigh — making her forget her name for a few seconds.
 She opened her eyes and mouthed “later”.
 She joined in the conversation which had deteriorated to an elongated debate on trashy reality shows and the mundane facts of some of the B-list celebrities that featured on the show.